shiver-me-timbers/smt-spring-security-parent/smt-spring-security-jwt/README.md

 with an annotation and weaves itself into your existing Spring Security setup so will not override any of your current configuration e.g. AuthenticationSuccessHandlers, LogoutSuccessHandlers.

+**Note:** *The JWT configuration will be weaved into to EVERY Spring Security configuration within the Spring application.*

 ## Usage

 ```java